Loans for Debt Consolidation

 Fees for Debt Consolidation Loans

 Don’t forget to take into account any early repayment fees you might have to pay to existing lenders for settling your debts with them early.
 And when you’re choosing a debt consolidation provider, look out for charges and fees with them too.

 Arrangement fees, late payment fees and overpayment fees can all add to your total and take the shine off if you’re ever in the position to make extra payments.
 If taking a debt consolidation loan means extending your period of borrowing, think about how you’ll afford those payments long term.
-Being frugal can be tough and the consequences of failing to make those repayments will bring very bad karma indeed, particularly if your loan is secured.
+Being frugal can be tough and the consequences of failing to make those repayments will have a negative effect on your credit score, particularly if the loan is secured against an asset, such as your home.

 Unsurprisingly, the types of annual percentage rates (APRs) available to you will depend on your circumstances and creditworthiness, with better rates reserved for those judged by lenders to be a lower risk.
 Advertised rates aren’t available to all either.
 While 51% accepted for a loan will get the representative rate, 49% won’t, so it’s possible a loan provider could accept you for a loan but offer you a different APR.
 Always be clear what the offer on the table is, and how it stacks up against your existing deals.